Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

    since there is a significant performance difference under some configurations.
 Upgrade Graphics Driver
    In some cases, slow selection is resolved by using updated drivers.
-   *It's generally good to use recent drivers when using 3D software.*
+   *It is generally good to use recent drivers when using 3D software.*
 Select Centers (Workaround)
    In *Object Mode*, holding :kbd:`Ctrl` while selecting uses the object center point.
    While this can be useful on its own, its has the side-effect of not relying on OpenGL selection.